Guide to Moving to Costa Blanca, Spain

 You will also need to open a bank account.
 You will need your passport, NIE and a utility bill that proves your address.
 There are resident and non-resident accounts so make sure you pick the right one.
 Many banks will speak English, so opening an account should be straightforward.

 If you have retired you will need to tell the pensionsâ office in your home country that you have moved.
 They can transfer your pension directly into your Spanish bank account.

-What medical cover is right for you?
+Which medical cover is right for you?

-Early retirees will need to provide their own cover, generally through medical insurance.
+Early retirees will need to provide their own health cover, generally through medical insurance.
 Some people who are entitled to public health care also take out private medical insurance as extra cover.

 Best place to change currencies